qooxdoo/documentation/development/cli/packages.md

 # The Qooxdoo package system

-**Note**: _The package system was previously called "Qooxdoo-contrib".
+> :memo: The package system was previously called "Qooxdoo-contrib".
 It will take a while until the terminology and code will have fully transitioned to the new name.
 In the meantime, you'll probably find references to "contribs" everywhere.
-The new system is fully backwards compatible to "Qooxdoo-contrib", but will issue deprecation warnings when the old commands are used._
+The new system is fully backwards compatible to "Qooxdoo-contrib", but will issue deprecation warnings when the old commands are used.

 ## Overview